NUTRIBAND : Financial Statements and Exhibits (form 8-K/A)

 We conducted our audits in accordance with the standards of the PCAOB and in

-accordance with auditing standards generally accepted in the United States of
+accordance with auditing standards generally accepted in

 America